sisoe24/Python-Easy-Print/README.md

 - Commands for print statements: `dir`, `type`, `repr`, `help` and basic `print`.
 - Commands for logging statements: `debug`, `info`, `warning`, `error` and `critical`.
-- Commands can be activate by selecting the whole word/s or just by hovering the cursor over.
+- Commands can be activate by manually selected text or by hovering the cursor over.
 - Comment, uncomment and delete statements made by extension.
 - Quick command to initiate a Python 2 file with the declarations needed to use the extension.